nearform/titus/docs/quick-start/README.md

 Congratulations!
 You are now running Titus locally.
 You can check the `docker-compose.yml` file in the root of the repository for specifics of what is running in Docker.

+### Configure Hasura
+Hasura provides a GraphQL layer over the PostgreSQL database.
+To configure it [go to the Hasura console data section](hasura-console) and click the "Track All" button, next to "Untracked tables or views".

 ### Log In
 The application is accessed at `localhost:3000` in a web browser.
 First access requires you to log in to the system: